The secret to a well-stocked pantry is simple: It has to work for your specific life.

-When I consider what it means to have a well-stocked pantry, I reach this conclusion: A modern pantry has to work for your life.
-If you're someone who has to throw together a meal in 20 minutes on most nights, the ingredients in your pantry should help you accomplish that.
-If, instead, you enjoy spending an hour cooking after work to help you relax, the ingredients in your pantry should be chosen to help you with that.
-A modern pantry needs to fit your life, whatever form that life takes.
+If you're someone who throws together a meal in 20 minutes on most nights, the ingredients in your pantry should help you accomplish that.
+And if you enjoy spending an hour cooking after work or on weekends to help you relax, the same rule applies.

-But there is one thing that the 20-minute meal person and the one-hour relaxed cook have in common, though.
+And there's one thing different types of cooks have in common.
 No one likes to have to run out to the store because they're missing an important ingredient.
-That's one of the biggest benefits of having a well-stocked pantry — whatever you need to create your meal is already in your kitchen.
+That's one of the biggest benefits of having a well-stocked pantry — whatever you need is already in your kitchen.

-As you look over this list of items to have in your modern pantry, pick and choose what works for you.
-Then, once you decide which foods to purchase to be fully stocked, do two things before heading to the grocery store.
+As you look over this list of items to have in your pantry, pick and choose what works for you.
+Then, once you decide which foods to purchase, do two things before heading to the grocery store.
 Clean out your pantry, donating any unopened, unexpired food you no longer want and throwing away any food that's clearly no good anymore.
-And, put a write-on/wipe-off board on the inside door of your pantry for future use.
+And next, put a write-on/wipe-off board on the inside door of your pantry for future use.

 Many foods on this list have a basic item and then extras.
 The first item listed is the basic minimum you should have in the pantry.
 The extras will take your meals — whether they're 20-minute or hour-long — up a notch, and they'll make your pantry more modern.

-- Extra virgin olive oil (Extras: A variety of olive oils with different flavor profiles, including one high quality to use for finishing dishes)
+- Extra virgin olive oil (Extras: A variety of olive oils with different flavor profiles, including one high-quality version to use for finishing dishes)

 - Canola oil (Extras: grape-seed, avocado)

 - White vinegar (Extras: apple cider vinegar, rice wine vinegar, red wine vinegar, champagne vinegar)